 Parsley Health is unlike any other health care provider, so it makes sense that you might have questions.
 Here are the answers to the top six most asked questions about Parsley Health.

 When people first hear about Parsley Health, they’re usually extremely curious, because it’s like nothing they’ve ever experienced before.
 In fact, Parsley Health was created to deliver exactly what health care is missing today: personalized medicine that uses nutrition, advanced testing, and lifestyle changes to transform people’s lives.
-Our membership-based primary care practice takes a root-cause approach to health.
+Our membership-based primary care practice takes a holistic, science-based approach to health.